 I will be moving to Purdue this August, and I am looking for graduate students who are interested in applied math.
 My group works on diverse applications (with a focus on complex biological and social systems) and uses a range of mathematical techniques, including agent-based, continuum, and data-driven modeling, simulations, and analysis.
 If you are interested in our research or would like to learn more, I encourage you to send me an email -- I am very happy to hear about your interests and chat further over Zoom.
 More generally, I am looking forward to meeting more of the graduate students in Purdue Mathematics and Purdue Biomedical Engineering -- you are very welcome to drop into my virtual office hours (email me for the Zoom link), whether to chat about research or just say hello.

 I actively mentor student research and am looking for driven, team-minded undergraduates who are excited about applied math.
 My current and past undergraduate group members span multiple majors, including math, computer science, and engineering, and many of them were first-time researchers when they joined my group.
-If you are a Purdue student interested in my team's research, I encourage you to send me an email -- I am happy to chat over Zoom about projects in math, computer science, data science, or public science with applications to biology or social science.
-(Composing emails when reaching out to new people is sometimes stressful, and the resources here and here include guidance and example emails for contacting professors about research.)
+If you are a Purdue student interested in my team's research, I encourage you to send me an email -- projects are available in math, computer science, data science, or public science with applications to biology or social science.
+(Composing emails when reaching out to new people is sometimes stressful, and the resources here and here include guidance and example emails for contacting professors about research.
+Please include information about your programming experience and relevant courses, with grades, and a copy of your resume.)
 Academic-year opportunities can be for funding (including work study) or course credit (through MA 49000), and funding is available for summer projects.
 I am looking for students who would like to continue research for at least one semester and the summer.